NLFSabbadini/Web-CV/README.md

-# Web-CV
-Simple HTML/CSS based CV layout
+# Web-CV: Simple HTML/CSS based CV layout

 Just a few styled classes that are useful for CVs in general:
 - A page with a grid layout, to contain sections